Belonias/about-me/README.md

 # Iakovos Belonias

-I am a full stack web developer with experience across a wide range of problem domains.
+I am backend developer with experience across a wide range of problem domains.
 My preferred web framework is Django

 I focus on producing secure and maintainable code and it's important to me to think through the implications of adding new features to a code base before the edge cases have to be discovered the hard way.